 According to the Centers for Disease Control and Prevention, salmonella infections cause about 1.2 million illnesses and 450 deaths each year in the United States alone.
 Most people infected will develop diarrhea, fever, and abdominal cramps about 12 to 72 hours after becoming infected.
 The illness usually lasts about four to seven days, even without treatment.
 In more severe cases, hospitalizations may be required.

 Honestly though, if you have contaminated eggs, just get rid of them.
 Don’t even bother trying to kill the salmonella by hard-boiling.

 As FDA Commissioner Scott Gottlieb tweeted on Saturday, “Consumers with these eggs shouldn’t eat them.
-Throw them away or return them to place of purchase for credit or refund.”
+Throw them away or return them to place of purchase for credit or refund.” false

 Although hard-boiling can kill bacteria, it’s still in your best interest to throw bad eggs away.
 Regardless of where you live, it’s important to check your eggs just in case.